-(3) the department may revoke an approved inspection waiver if the center fails to fulfill a correction plan under this section.
+(B) may revoke an approved inspection waiver if the center fails to fulfill a correction plan under this section.

-(l) A center shall keep a copy of each inspection document on the premises for not fewer
+(l) A center shall keep a paper or electronic copy of each inspection document for not fewer than three years from the inspection date and shall make each document available to any interested person upon request.